gkantsidis/re2c/Win32/README.md

 1. Performance comparison against the standard toolchain.

+1. Generate the help file `help.cc` automatically; currently we are using the version from the `bootstrap` directory.
+The way to generate would be to first produce the `help.rst` file from `help.rst.in` (in the `re2c\doc` directory), then use `rst2man` (which is a python package; hence, requires python in the environment and the appropriate packages), and then some string manipulation to transform the text file into the `C` file.
+Probably, the easiest approach would be just generate the output through a script, or a custom build task (the transformation looks easy).

 ## Notes on building

 Observe that there are separate projects, which compile to static libraries,